clarkezone/rive-windows/CSUWPXAMLHost_Refactoring_Specification.md

 - [ ] RiveViewerControl can be used standalone for simple Rive playback
 - [ ] RiveStateMachinePanel can be used with any RiveViewerControl
 - [ ] External file loading works via UWP file picker
-- [ ] All existing functionality from CSWinUI3XAMLHost is preserved
+- [ ] All existing functionality from CSUWPXAMLHost is preserved
 - [ ] Controls are reusable across different UWP applications
 - [ ] Proper error handling and user feedback
 - [ ] Clean separation of concerns between rendering and UI
 - [ ] Comprehensive documentation and examples

 ## Migration Notes
-- Existing CSWinUI3XAMLHost code serves as reference implementation
+- Existing CSUWPXAMLHost code serves as reference implementation
 - WinRive C++ component remains unchanged
 - New architecture allows for future extensibility
 - Controls can be packaged as separate NuGet package if desired